Sometimes When it Rains

 To see the rainbow at the end of the rain

-Enjambment, the continuation of a sentence or phrase from one line to the next, is used effectively to create a sense of momentum and mimic the natural rhythm of thought.
-This technique allows the poem to unfold organically, drawing the reader deeper into the poet’s memories and emotions.
+Enjambment, the continuation of a sentence or phrase from one line to the next without a pause, is used to create a sense of natural speech and continuous thought.
+This technique allows the poem to flow organically, drawing the reader smoothly from one line to the next and often emphasizing the final word of a line.
+Observe its effect in the stanza about prisoners:

 I think of life prisoners